Controls the range of updates that are permitted.

 Off, Cursors, Strict

-The ansi_update_constraints option controls whether updates are restricted to those permitted by the SQL/2003 standard.
+The ansi_update_constraints option controls whether updates are restricted to those updates permitted by the ANSI/ISO SQL Standard.

 If the option is set to Strict, the following updates are prevented:

 If the option is set to Cursors, these same restrictions are in place, but only for cursors.
-If a cursor is not opened with FOR UPDATE or FOR READ ONLY, the database server chooses updatability based on the SQL/2003 standard.
+If a cursor is not opened with FOR UPDATE or FOR READ ONLY, the database server chooses updatability based on the ANSI/ISO SQL Standard.
 If the ansi_update_constraints option is set to Cursors or Strict, cursors containing an ORDER BY clause default to FOR READ ONLY; otherwise, they continue to default to FOR UPDATE.